johnpapa/angular-styleguide/a2/README.md

 The purpose of this style guide is to provide guidance on building Angular applications by showing the conventions I use and, more importantly, why I choose them.

 ## Relocating the Angular 2 Style Guide
-The Angular 2 Style Guide is being moved to the [Official Angular 2 docs](https://angular.io/docs/ts/latest/).
-I will still be shepherding the guide there, and we will release it very soon!
+The Angular 2 Style Guide has been moved to the [Official Angular 2 docs](http://jpapa.me/ng2styleguide).
+I will still be shepherding the guide there.
+It is a living guide ... we'll keep evolving the guide.

 ## Appendix

 >If you like this guide, check out my [Angular 2 First Look course on Pluralsight](http://jpapa.me/a2ps1stlook).

 ![Angular 2 First Look](https://s3-us-west-2.amazonaws.com/johnpapa-blog-images/a2-first-look-app.gif)

-For anything else, API reference, check the [Angular 2 documentation](//angular.io).

 **[Back to top](#table-of-contents)**